varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

    	         bytes are sent.

 	      %H
-	         The request protocol
+	         The request protocol.
+Defaults to HTTP/1.0 if not known.

               %h
-	         Remote host
+	         Remote host.
+Defaults to '-' if not known.
+                 Defaults to 127.0.0.1 for backend requests.

 	      %{X}i
 	         The contents of request header line X.